Michigan: Pain and Symptom Management for Nurses

 1. Nonopioid therapy is preferred for chronic pain outside of active cancer, palliative, and end-of-life care.

-2. When opioids are used, the lowest possible effective dosage should be prescribed to reduce risks of opioid use disorder and overdose.
+2. When opioids are used, the lowest possible effective dosage should be prescribed to reduce the risks of opioid use disorder and overdose.

 3. Providers should always exercise caution when prescribing opioids and monitor all patients closely.